-Course Title: Life Sciences, A Revision
+Course Title: Comprehensive Plant Sciences

-This course is designed to sensitize the students' regarding competitive world and various options, and revision of important course contents.
+- 1. This course is designed to sensitize the students' regarding competitive world and various options, and revision of important course contents. - 2.
+Apply the knowledge of biology to make scientific queries and enhance the comprehension potential.